Grade 4 - 6, High School Spanish

-This program offers students exciting evidence of early civilizations in Mexico, Central, and South America.
+This program offers students exciting evidence of early civilizations in Mexico, Central and South America.
 Your students will have an opportunity to learn about the accomplishments of the Maya, the Inca and many other established civilizations that flourished before the arrival of Europeans.
-Students delve into what life was like for a Maya or Inca child living through the period when these ceramics where made.
+Students delve into what life was like for the Maya or Inca child living through the period when these ceramics were made.

-These cultures are explored through slide presentations, handling objects, gallery talk, and a discussion with a Maya archaeologist.
+As a full day program these cultures are explored through viewing slide presentations, handling objects, gallery tour, and discussion with an archaeologist.

-This program is available as a half or full day option and is recommended for students in grades 4 through 6, and for those studying ancient civilizations or Spanish language at any level.
+This program is available as a half or full day option and is recommended for students in grade 4-6, and for those studying ancient civilizations or Spanish language at any level.
 It can be adapted to a variety of age levels including university anthropology and archaeology courses.

-If you are studying another ancient civilization (e.g. Egypt or Greece) we can adapt the program so that your students create canopic jars or Greek vessels.
-Themes such as the afterlife are common to many ancient civilizations.
+If you are studying another ancient civilization (e.g. Egypt or Greece) we can adapt our program so that your students create Canopic jars or Greek vessels out of clay.
+Themes such as the afterlife are common throughout many ancient civilizations.